How Much Does Swimming Pool Maintenance Cost?

-Keeping your pool sparkling clean doesn’t have to be as cumbersome as you might think.
+Keeping your pool sparkling clean doesn’t have to be as cumbersome or expensive as you might think.
 All pools are different, and so are their maintenance needs.

 However, they all share one commonality: The secret to pristine pool health is regular, routine care.
 If you choose to handle common problems like murky water or broken pumps on your own, make sure to always consult manufacturers’ manuals before fixing or using the equipment.

 No matter if you rely on a service company to take care of your pool, you still need to do a few things on your own to ensure your pool stays in good condition for years.
 So how much does swimming pool maintenance cost?
 That depends on how you look at it!
 Read on to learn what the labor and time costs are to maintain a pool and how a professional service can actually save you time and money!

 Skimming the pool’s surface by hand every few days is one of the fastest and easiest ways to keep your pool clean.
 Floating debris will eventually sink, becoming harder to remove.

 Use a long-handled net called a hand skimmer or leaf skimmer to remove leaves, bugs, and other unwanted items.
 Skimming significantly increases the efficiency of the pool’s circulation system and lowers the amount of chlorine you’ll need to add to your pool.